-How do these childhood interests and loves help your find your purpose and focus, though?
+But how do these childhood interests help you find your purpose and focus?
 This article from Business Insider says that if you are wondering what you should be doing with your life and career, focus on the person you were in early elementary school.
-This is the time in life and development when people really start attaching themselves to a personality that travels with them through life.
+This is the time in life when we really start attaching themselves to a personality that travels with us.
 The heart of what you enjoyed in second grade is still the heart of what you enjoy and are passionate about as an adult.
 You just need to be honest with yourself about what those things are and how to apply that to something that, you know, ideally makes a little money.

 We are who we are

 I remember third and fourth grade to be exceptionally pivotal.
 It was there that Mrs. Stinnett’s class wrote in daily journals and were greeted by a cheerful written response the following day.
 It was there that I was complimented for bringing my Winnie the Pooh story full circle.
 It was there that Mrs. Stinnett foreshadowed my adult writing career and made me promise that when I write my first book, I would dedicate it to her.

 According to this article in Science Daily, from elementary school to adulthood, we remain “…recognizably the same person.
 This speaks to the importance of understanding personality because it does follow us wherever we go across time and contexts.”

 The study delves into four distinct personality traits and how they translate into adult behaviors and career choices.
 These traits being: verbally fluency, adaptability, impulsivity and self-minimizing.